ciscoheat/buddy/README.md

 Yes, there is special support for [utest](http://code.google.com/p/utest/) and general support for all libraries that throws an exception on failure (like [mockatoo](https://github.com/misprintt/mockatoo) ).
 To use utest, just call any `utest.Assert` method inside a spec, no need to set up anything else.

+### There's an exception thrown in an asynchronous method, but Buddy won't catch it and fail the test?

+It's not possible to do that, since the program has already passed the exception handling code when the exception is thrown.
+You need to handle asynchronous exceptions yourself and test if something went wrong before calling `done()` in the spec.

 ## The story behind Buddy

 After my speech about Contracts at [WWX2014](wwx.silexlabs.org/2014/), I concluded that one does not simply bash unit testing without providing a nice alternative!
 Having used [Jasmine](http://jasmine.github.io/2.0/introduction.html) before, I borrowed some if its nice features, and found the perfect aid to implementing async support with the [promhx](https://github.com/jdonaldson/promhx) library.